denten-books/plain-text/main.md

 Let's dwell on the history of that distinction between text's physical characteristics and its signifying strategies for a few paragraphs.
-I'll give you the standard version first, but then return to revise and to complicate.
+I'll give you the standard version first, and then return to revise and to complicate.
 The traditional version, as I will argue, hides a rather serious confusion, one that will become increasingly central to our conversation.

 Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
-For Plato, the "essence" or an "idea" of something (like a chair) exists in a sort of an ideal, metaphysical state, somewhere beyond the confines of the material universe.
+For Plato, the "essence" or an "idea" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
-The task of the philosopher, then, becomes to reconstruct the single ideal notion of the perfect chair from its many imperfect instantiations.
-A contemporary computer scientist will recognize in this chain of reasoning some of the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
-Similarly, for Plato and later René Descartes, G.W.F.
-Hegel, and for other so-called "idealists," ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln11-descartes]
+The task of the philosopher becomes to reconstruct the single ideal notion of the perfect chair from its many imperfect instantiations.
+A contemporary computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
+Similarly, for Plato and later for René Descartes, G.W.F.
+Hegel, and other so-called "idealists," ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln11-descartes]

 It is Hegel who gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
 In his *Lectures on